chrisreeves-/scripts/README.md

 8. removedatabase.sh = Asks for mysql creds & db name, removes user and db & flushes
 9. removevhost.sh = Asks for domain, disables site, restarts Apache, removes website files, logs and conf.
 10. sendsshkeys.sh = Asks for server to send to, scp root key to server and append file with .server
+11. unraid_to_s3.sh = Archives Unraid Appdata and USB key and sends archive to a S3 bucket
 11. update_upgrade.sh = Uses aptitude to update then upgrade